clamboley/rag-pipeline/README.md

 ### Retrieving Information

-We use a hybrid search approach combining semantic and probabilistic search for optimal results.
-The FAISS (semantic) and BM25 (probabilistic) rankings are combined using reciprocal rank fusion.
+We use a hybrid search approach combining semantic and frequency-based search for optimal results.
+The FAISS (semantic) and BM25 (frequency) rankings are combined using reciprocal rank fusion.

 ```python
 # Basic retrieval